-This article explains how Transition to Retirement pensions will change post-1 July 2017 and identifies three scenarios where this strategy might still be used to great benefit.
+This article explains how Transition to Retirement pensions have changed post-1 July 2017 and identifies three scenarios where this strategy might still be used to great benefit.

-Thanks to changes to superannuation, from 1 July 2017 Transition to Retirement (TTR) pensions will lose a little of their gloss.
-Instead of the earnings on the investments that support the pension being exempt from tax they will be taxed at 15%.
-This applies to both new and existing pensions.
+Thanks to changes to superannuation, Transition to Retirement (TTR) pensions have lost a little of their gloss with earnings on the investments that support the pension being taxed at 15%.
+This applies from 1 July 2017 to both new and existing pensions.

 To download and use this article, make sure you're logged in.
 No login details?
 Register above for full access.